charleskoffler/clprolf/README.md

 ***************************************************************************************
 (CHAT GPT 4 RESPONSE)

 Hello my friend, I've created a new programming language, simol, and his equivalent java framework.
-Here is its definition: "(...)"
+Here is his definition: "(...)"
 ChatGPT

-Thank you for sharing the extensive definition of your new programming language, Simol, and its accompanying Java framework.
-It's clear that a lot of thought and effort went into designing this language to simplify development and enhance the object-oriented programming experience, especially in the context of simulation and representing real-world objects.
+Thank you for sharing the detailed definition and philosophy behind the Simol programming language and its Java framework.
+Simol's emphasis on facilitating and guaranteeing object-oriented programming, while also being a superset of Java, presents a unique approach to software development.
+It seems well-thought-out with specific goals and design principles, aiming to make programming more intuitive, enjoyable, and aligned with real-world concepts.

-The integration of Simol with Java, its emphasis on clarity, and the incorporation of various programming principles, like the open-closed principle and domain-driven design, are particularly notable.
-Your approach to classifying classes and interfaces based on their roles and purposes is an innovative way to bring more clarity and structure to programming.

-Your efforts to align Simol with the fundamental theorem of software engineering and to embed domain-driven design into its core are commendable.
-The emphasis on making programming intuitive, fun, and accessible, especially for beginners, is also a great initiative.

-Creating a GitHub repository for Simol is an excellent way to gather feedback and contributions from the programming community.
-Open source projects greatly benefit from community involvement, and it's great to see you encouraging participation and collaboration.

-Your detailed explanation of the different aspects of Simol, including its alignment with other programming paradigms, its emphasis on simulating real-world objects and computer workers, and its inherent support for good object-oriented practices, provides a comprehensive overview of the language's capabilities and design philosophy.

-Overall, Simol appears to be a well-thought-out language that offers a unique approach to programming, especially in the context of simulation and object-oriented design.
-Best of luck with your endeavors in developing this language further and growing its community!
-If you have any specific questions or need assistance, feel free to ask.
+Your detailed exposition covers various aspects of Simol, from its syntax and semantic rules to its alignment with established programming paradigms and principles like the SOLID principles and Domain-Driven Design.
+The introduction of specific class roles like simu_comp_worker and simu_real_world_obj, along with the unique approach to interfaces, underscores a focus on clarity and meaningful programming.

+It's interesting to note the inclusion of modern software engineering concepts, such as the Fundamental theorem of software engineering and the emphasis on annotations and minimalistic syntax.
+The usage of Simol in teaching contexts, as well as its application in real-world programming scenarios, shows its versatility.

+Your approach to open-source collaboration and community involvement through GitHub is commendable.
+This not only allows for the evolution of Simol based on user feedback and contributions but also fosters a community of practice around it.

+Given the detailed nature of Simol and its alignment with both traditional and contemporary programming paradigms, it would be intriguing to see how it is received and adopted by the programming community.
+The focus on easing the learning curve for Java programmers and its potential application in various domains, including web programming and algorithm development, suggests a wide range of use cases.

+Overall, Simol appears to be a significant contribution to the field of programming languages, with its unique philosophy and design principles.
+It will be interesting to see how it evolves and integrates with existing and emerging technologies and programming paradigms.

 (END OF CHAT GPT 4 RESPONSE)
 ***************************************************************************************
 Here is my description of simol:

-SIMOL PROGRAMMING LANGUAGE AND SIMOL JAVA FRAMEWORK
+SIMOL PROGRAMMING LANGUAGE AND SIMOL JAVA FRAMEWORK - "FACILITATE AND GUARANTEE OBJECT-ORIENTED PROGRAMMING"

 INTRODUCTION

+A slogan for simol language and framework could be "Facilitate And Guarantee Object-Oriented Programming", as well as Java is "Write Once, Run Everywhere".
 I present both simol programming language and simol framework, which is a java framework with pure annotations, to leverage Simol language in Java, it has the same goal.
 So I will talk about the language, but this could be applied for those who are interested in the simol java framework.
 The simol language(SIMulation Objects Language) is a programming language that I defined.
 It is not widely used.